Sera Monastery: Sera Utsé Hermitage

 Sera Utsé Hermitage (se ra dbu rtse ri khrod), meaning “Sera Peak” is located on the mountain directly behind Sera Monastery itself, which is about 5 km north of the Jokhang, about a 11/2-hour walk up the hill from the main complex of Sera.
 It is reputedly older than Sera Gompa.
 According to tradition, the site contained one of Tsongkhapa’s (1357–1419) meditation huts and Sgrub khang dge legs rgya mtsho (1641–1713) was reputed to have meditated here at end of the seventeenth or early eighteenth century.
 He was a distinguished meditator, who brought his knowledge of the philosophical tradition to Sera Utsé and attracted many students, amongst them included Phur lcog ngag dbang byams pa (1682–1762), and Mkhar rdo bzod pa rgya mtsho (1672–1749).

 Historically the monastery was of substantial size but following its destruction by the Chinese in 1959 it was drastically reduced and only a section rebuilt.
 Sera Utsé has a two-storied chapel and monks' quarters with magnificent views over the city of Lhasa.
 There is a protector shrine to Pehar and Shridevi.
 A small assembly hall remains, which was once believed to contain a large metal statue of Vajrabhairava (Rdo rje ’jigs byed), a great statue of Yamāntaka Ekavīra, statues of the Buddha and the Sixteen Arhats, a speaking Tārā (Sgrol ma) statue, large images of Tsongkhapa and his two disciples, and statues of the bla mas of the Drupkhang incarnation (Sgrub khang sprul sku) lineage.
 Today the hall is inhabited by three monks but is not in use for central worship.

 The bla ma’s residence which was inhabited by Sgrub khang bla also still exists and consists of two rooms with a central waiting room between them.
 There is also Sgrub khang pa's meditation hut, a small protector deity chapel, a Dharma enclosure (chos rwa), a ruined kitchen and various smaller huts, which are used mostly for storage today.

 Takten Hermitage

-Takten Hermitage (Rtags bstan ri khrod) is situated to the east of Trashi Chöling Hermitage and to the north-east of Sera.
-According to a legend, Dge lugs pa bla ma, Pha bong kha bde chen snying po (1878–1941) on a visit to this area to find a site for locating his hermitage saw a crow which spoke to him.
+Takten Hermitage (Rtags bstan ri khrod) is situated to the east of Trashi Chöling Hermitage and to the northeast of Sera.
+According to a legend, Dge-lugs bla-ma Pha bong kha bde chen snying po, on a visit to this area to find a retreat in the hills north of Sera, had a vision of a crow which spoke to him.
 He interpreted it as a “revealed sign” to build his hermitage here.
 The hermitage mostly consists of caves with fascia at the entrance to the caves.
 It belongs to the Pabongkha Lama's estate (Pha bong kha bla brang).
-Yes i agree However, Dge lugs pa nuns, who have carried out restoration works at the hermitage now live here.
+Dge-lugs nuns, who have carried out restoration works at the hermitage, now live here.